-Sometimes when we wake up in the morning, our alarm screaming at us, dribble still caked to our face, it can seem like we immediately have to run a hundred-meter hurdle race.
+Sometimes when we wake up in the morning, our alarm screaming at us, and responsibility smacking us in the face… it seems like we’re immediately being forced to run a hundred-meter hurdle race.

-Flannelette pajamas flailing in the wind as we rush around our busy morning to get to work on time; get the kids on the bus, maybe squeeze in some breakfast.
+Flannelette pyjamas flailing in the wind as we rush around our busy morning to get to work on time; get the kids on the bus, maybe squeeze in some breakfast.

-We forget to take a tiny minute to look around and realize that we have been given another wonderful day.
+It’s easy to forget to take a minute, to look around and realise that we have been given the gift of another wonderful day.

 Before we know it, we’re cleaning the dinner dishes, paying the bills, brushing our teeth and closing our eyes to wake up to the race all over again.